-If there is one thing I see transform the craft of my students and fellow actors more than anything else, it is the use if the almighty intention.
+If there is one acting technique I see transform the craft of my students and fellow actors more than anything else, it is the use if the almighty intention.
 Don’t get hung up on the word, some actors call it their “action” or as teacher / director Bobby Lewis apparently used to say, call it “spinach” if you want, the meaning is the same, it’s just important that you use it.
+But it truly is the acting technique that will set you free.

 So what exactly is an intention?